ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 REQ-TOPOLOGY-ABSTRACTION:
 : Navigation across the abstraction levels.
-: In a multi-layer network we need to navigate across multiple layers.
-We can also define multiple abstraction levels for a single layer and there is a need to navigate across these abstraction levels as well.

 : A network (even a single layer network) can be represented in multiple ways providing different abstraction views of the same network.
 In such a case, it would be beneficial